Virtual-Binding-Based "Error Propagation Operator" 🤯

 ;

-remainder: change:part input (unmeta replacement') remainder
+remainder: change:part input ^replacement remainder

-return ~<change>~
+return ~#change~

 ]

-Though as the comment above shows, I use !!! for attention.
+That's awesome.
+I don't know that I love the !! for the name.
+As the comment above shows, I use !!! for attention.
 One exclamation point?

 [^ remainder]: ! parser input ; first find end position